starcoinorg/thor/README.md

 ## About

 Thor is a bitcoin layout 2 implement base on Lightning Netork, users can develop smart contract with webassembly on it and we also implement a arbitrate oracle service to guarantee trustworthy of the applications running on it.
 Project is under heavy development, not production ready.

 Inspiration of the name "Thor" comes from the Germanic mythology which is the god of lightning.

 ## Overview

-Thor is the next generation bitcoin layout 2 implement with smart contract for game framework on LightningNetwork.
-Thor enables fast, easy and secure off-chain transactions for not only payment transactions, but also generalized off-chain smart contract.
-It enables everyone to quickly build, operate, and use highly scalable decentralized applications through innovations in off-chain scaling techniques.
+Since bitcoin network doesn't has a mature layout 2 smart contract implemention currently.
+Thor is a experimental project for it.
+The smart contracts on Thor are compiled to WebAssembly, and the arbitrate oracle service is a hash time locked contract implemention through LightningNetWork for arbitrating.
+The developers can write the smart contract thougth implement the interface of the thor contract abi.

 ## How Thor works
 Assume Bob and Alice want to play Gomoku throw Thor, the workflow is below